Goufoux/Todo/documentation/contributing.md

 # How to contribute to the Todo project?

 - Find all the useful files and their roles to contribute to the contribution of the project here
-- For each file, an indication on functionnalities to make is indicate
+- For each file, an indication on functionalities to make or a bug to repair is indicate
+- At the end of the file, find all the global features and optimization to perform

 ## Configuration
 For a general project configuration, located in the config / directory, refer to [Symfony Documentation] (https://symfony.com/doc/current/configuration.html).